belaran/chezlesbarbus/Fosdem.2018.BigTalk.md

 `DPL` ...so encrypt what needs to...

-`RPE` which means management secrets used strong auth 2FA
+`RPE` which means management secrets and using strong authentification

-`DPL` ..with SSO because: useability is not excuse for lack of security -
+`DPL` ... which does NOT means forgetting useability for the sake security....

-`RPE` ... and security is not an excuse for a lack useability
+`RPE` Also don't forget that the battefield has extended to new territories

-`DPL` Also don't forget that the battefield has extended to new territories
+`DPL` such as continuous integration, delivery and cloud

-`RPE` such as continuous integration, delivery and cloud
+`RPE` finally, be *ready* to fight fire - because you are going to be hacked

-`DPL` finally, be *ready* to fight fire - because you are going to be haked
+(pause)

-`RPE` ... or you are already?
+`DPL` Are you sure you are NOT being hacked right now ? :)